 Can a foreigner enter Turkey with a passport that expires in six months?

-A foreigner can enter Turkey with six months left on your passport.
+Foreigners entering Turkey must have six months left on their passport.
 In order to get a Turkish entry stamp, your passport validity must be at least 150 days (five months) from the date you arrive, and there should be a full blank page for the entry and exit stamps.
 Turkey visa regulations mean you may be denied entry if you have less than 150 days remaining on your passport.

 In terms of Turkish visa regulations for foreigners, British and US citizens traveling to Turkey can spend 90 days in any 180-day period in Turkey.